digidrills/multi-channel-comm/saspl-twilio-wa/README.md

 AWS-Lex is not available in Mumbai as on Apr-2022

 Reference link - Create Your Own Amazon Lex Chatbot - Full tutorial ( <https://www.youtube.com/watch?v=Gy0C9g16DW0> )

+For one-way messages with a simple use-case, a good alternate is https://pypi.org/project/pywhatkit/